 Our line of B cell isolation products includes microbubble cell separation kits for mouse cells.
+We also have an available human B cell isolation kit.
 We are continually updating our product line with BACS™ technology, but if you don’t see what you’re looking for, contact us.

 B cells are one of the two major types of lymphocytes, the other being T cells.
 B cells are derived from hematopoietic stem cells in the bone marrow and progress through several stages of maturation in the bone marrow and spleen.